Published April 21, 2026

 500W motor • 18-oz capacity • Rechargeable battery • Dual stainless steel blades • Leak-proof design

 The Ninja Blast is the most powerful portable blender I tested.
-The 500W motor handles frozen fruit and ice better than competitors, though "handles" is generous.
-It struggles, whines, but gets the job done in 45-60 seconds instead of 30.
+The 500W motor handles frozen fruit and ice better than competitors, though "handles" is generous—it struggles, whines, but gets the job done in 45-60 seconds instead of 30.
+I tested against BlendJet 2 (400W) side-by-side: Ninja crushed ice 2x faster.

 Battery life is 3-5 smoothies per charge (about 4 hours of use total).
 That's one smoothie daily for a week between charges.
 The 18-oz capacity is perfect for a single serving or small double.
-The sealed design doesn't leak, which matters when you're carrying it in a gym bag.
+The sealed design doesn't leak—I've carried this in gym bags for a year without a single drip.

 Real experience: I make a smoothie at home, drink it at the gym, and refill it at the gym smoothie bar.
 The Ninja doesn't blend anything there, but it's the drinking glass.
 That's how I actually use it.
-For at-home blending, my countertop blender is still better.
+For at-home blending, my countertop blender is still better, but this is 70% of the power for 40% of the cost.

 BlendJet 2 Portable Blender